![]() |

 request is used to create an association to handle UDP datagrams.
 Analogous

-to a CONNECT
+to a CONNECT request, the

-and DST.PORT
+DST.ADDR and DST.PORT

 fields in the request determine the application server the client expects